prebid/prebid-server-java/docs/metrics.md

 - `privacy.tcf.(v1,v2).in-geo` - number of requests received from TCF-concerned geo region with consent string of particular version
 - `privacy.tcf.(v1,v2).out-geo` - number of requests received outside of TCF-concerned geo region with consent string of particular version
 - `privacy.tcf.(v1,v2).vendorlist.(missing|ok|err|fallback)` - number of processed vendor lists of particular version
-- `privacy.tcf.vendorlist.latest.(ok|err)` - number of successful or failed refreshes of the live GVL used for deleted-vendor detection
+- `privacy.tcf.vendorlist.live.(ok|err)` - number of successful or failed refreshes of the live GVL used for deleted-vendor detection
 - `privacy.usp.specified` - number of requests with a valid US Privacy string (CCPA)
 - `privacy.usp.opt-out` - number of requests that required privacy enforcement according to CCPA rules
 - `privacy.lmt` - number of requests that required privacy enforcement according to LMT flag